Regulations for the possession and export of elvers

 Obtaining and transferring elvers

-Possession licence holders would be responsible for ensuring they obtain elvers from and transfer elvers to individuals authorized to possess elvers.
+Possession licence holders are responsible for ensuring they obtain elvers from and transfer elvers to individuals authorized to possess elvers.

-For elvers destined for export, a possession licence holder would:
+For elvers destined for export, a possession licence holder may:

 - obtain elvers from fishing licence holders, other possession licence holders, or commercial transporters

-- transfer elvers to other possession licence holders or to commercial transporters
+- transfer elvers to other possession licence holders, to airport personnel or to commercial transporters

 Export licence

-You would need an export licence if you arrange for elvers to be exported from Canada.
+You need an export licence if you arrange for elvers to be exported from Canada.

 An export licence is specific to the activity of exporting.
 It does not grant the holder the authority to physically possess elvers.